MundoDele Spanish Grammar

 | Está claro que entiende. | No está claro que entienda. | Clear information vs uncertainty. |

 | Sé que funciona. | No sé si funciona. | Knowledge vs uncertainty.
-With si, Spanish often uses indicative. |
+With si, Spanish often uses the indicative. |

 | Seguro que viene. | Es posible que venga. | Certainty vs possibility. |